Buying real estate in Nagoya?

 Which neighborhoods have the lowest house prices in Nagoya as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Nagoya include Minato-ku, Nakagawa-ku, Moriyama-ku, and parts of Midori-ku, which are the outer wards with more suburban or industrial character.
+As of early 2026, the wards with the lowest house prices in Nagoya include Minato-ku, Nakagawa-ku, Moriyama-ku, and parts of Midori-ku, where detached houses regularly list below the citywide average.

 Which neighborhoods have the highest house prices in Nagoya as of 2026?

-As of early 2026, the three neighborhoods with the highest house prices in Nagoya are Higashi-ku (particularly the Izumi area), Chikusa-ku (especially around Motoyama and Kakuozan), and Showa-ku, which form Nagoya's "prestige residential belt."
+As of early 2026, the three wards with the highest detached house prices in Nagoya are Higashi-ku (especially the upscale Izumi area), Chikusa-ku (around Motoyama and Kakuozan), and Showa-ku, all of which sit in or near what locals call Nagoya's "prestige residential belt."

 How much do houses cost near the city center in Nagoya as of 2026?